hoppersroppers/fundamentals/Chapter_3/8-BrainwashingandLearning.md

 # Brainwashing and Learning
 ## Brainwashing

 As we said before, hacking is a mindset, not a skillset.
-Sure you'll pick up plenty of useful skills along the way, but the primary benefit of the hacker mentality is being able to look at the world, see a problem you've never approached before, and figure out how to solve it.
 We are trying to cultivate that mindset, and yes, we are going to try to subtly brainwash you.
 We're not sorry about it.
 Genuine interest and drive are the two best indicators of success in this field, and we want to encourage it as much as we possibly can.
 How do we teach that?
 How do we measure that?
 We don't know.
 If we were pretentious losers we might say we're trying to hack your brain into becoming a hacker.
 But we're not.
 So lets call it brainwashing.
 Are you okay with being brainwashed?*

 \* Note: This probably is not legally binding.